hybam-dev/SWATplusHybam/README.md

 # SWATplusHybam <img src="./img/Hybam.jpg" align="right" />
-`SWATplusHybam` is a model used to simulate water and sediments routing.
-It is a modified version of the [SWAT+](https://swat.tamu.edu/software/plus/) model aiming to enhance precision on simulations for large sized basins (such as the Amazon basin).
-It is meant to be handled from a simple R program based on the [SWATplusR](https://github.com/chrisschuerz/SWATplusR) package.
+`SWATplusHybam` is a modified version of the [SWAT+](https://swat.tamu.edu/software/plus/) model, aiming to enhance water and sediment routing for large basins (such as the Amazon basin).
+This version is handled from a simple R program based on the [SWATplusR](https://github.com/chrisschuerz/SWATplusR) package.

-SWATplusHybam is a new model and hasn't been tested on many devices yet, keep in mind that it will be updated at some point and unknown errors might occur.
+SWATplusHybam is under development and hasn't been tested on many devices and projects yet, keep in mind that it will be updated at some point and unknown errors might occur.
 Feed back and suggestions are highly appreciated, please don't hesitate to [Contact](#Contact) us.

 ## Table of content
 * [Introduction](#Introduction)